-But in among their many successes there have been a fair few flops and some downright head-scratchers.
+But in among the many Brazilian Barca successes, there have been a fair few flops and some downright head-scratchers.

 Signed for €14million in 2009, he never made a senior appearance for Barcelona.
 Six years and five loans later, he left on a free.
 That went well.

 Barcelona gazumped Ajax to sign Henrique for €8million from Palmeiras, but he was another to never actually play for the club, often loaned out before his contract was eventually cancelled.
 A slightly cheaper Keirrison.

 25. Marlon Santos

 Signed from Fluminense for €5million, three senior appearances in 2016-17, sold to Sassuolo for €6million. *Insert Alan Partridge shrug here*.

 24. Emerson Royal

 Emerson Royal never actually made an appearance for Barca following his convoluted transfer from Atletico Mineiro (via Real Betis).
 Still, the right-back made them a healthy profit when he was sold to Tottenham for approximately €30million.

 Eight years on, we’re still not sure how or why Douglas ended up at the club.